The Scenic

 Chinghee National Park (seasonally dry

-some mountian heath) visible from but 90 minutes drive to reach main
+some mountain heath) visible from property but 90

 40 minutes